 Wage subsidies and government funding

 It takes time and money to find and train new staff.
-The Australian Government’s Wage Subsidy Scheme provides up to $10,000 per employee to help you provide sustainable employment for workers with different needs.
-We can help you determine if you are eligible for the subsidy.
+The Australian Government’s Wage Subsidy Scheme provides up to $10,000 per employee to help employers provide sustainable employment for workers with different needs.
+We can help you determine if businesses are eligible for the wage subsidies.

-Please refer to the wage subsidy fact sheet for employers for specific wage subsidy figures.
+Please refer to the wage subsidy fact sheet for employers for specific wage subsidies figures.

-The following wage subsidies apply to eligible placements:
+The following wage subsidies apply to eligible new employee placements:

-- Restart Program – up to $10,000 for employing staff 50 years of age and over in ongoing roles
+- Restart Program – up to $10,000 wage subsidy for employing staff 50 years of age and above in ongoing roles

-- Parents – up to $6,500 for employing staff who are a principal carer parent
+- Up to $10,000 wage subsidy for employing a staff member who is a parent

 Apprenticeships and traineeships are also eligible for a wage subsidy along with other financial incentives available to employers under the Australian Apprenticeships Incentives Program.